 Figure 3.
 Predicting growth in a mixed culture.
 Growth of two E. coli strains competing for resources in a mixed culture.
-(A-C) Competition model fit (solid blue lines; eq.
-3) for mixed culture growth curve data (triangles, data of blue lines in Figure 2A-C).
-Error bars show standard deviation from 30 replicates (extremely small in B); dashed black lines represent the exponential model prediction (see Figure 1).
-(D-F) Comparison of empirical (circles) and predicted (dashed lines; see Figure S3 for confidence intervals) strain frequencies in a mixed culture, corresponding to the growth curves in A-C. Green and red dashed lines show Curveball predictions; dashed black lines show exponential model predictions.
+(A-C) Solid blue lines show the best-fit competition model (eq.
+3), markers show growth curve data from mixed cultures.
+Error bars show standard deviation from 30 replicates (extremely small in B); dashed black lines represent the exponential model prediction (Figure 1).
+(D-F) Comparison of experimental data (circles) and model prediction (dashed lines; see Figure S3 for confidence intervals) of strain frequencies in a mixed culture.
+Green and red dashed lines show Curveball predictions; dashed black lines show exponential model predictions.
 Error bars show standard deviation (hardly seen in D and F).
-Root mean squared error of mixed culture fit (solid blue line to blue triangles): A, 0.011; B, 0.01; C, 0.008.
-Estimated competition coefficients: D, a1=10, a2=0.77; E, a1=3.7, a2=1.9; F, a1=0.31, a2=0.56.
-Inferred mean selection coefficients: D, 0.011; E, 0.01; F, 0.021.
+Root mean squared error of model fit (solid blue line to blue triangles A-C) are 0.011 for A, 0.01 for B, and 0.008 for C. Estimated competition coefficients are a1=10, a2=0.77 for D; a1=3.7, a2=1.9 for E; a1=0.31, a2=0.56 for F. Inferred time-averaged selection coefficients are 0.
+A, 376 for D, 0.182 for E, and 0.124 for F..

-c.
-Fitness inference

-The best way to infer the relative fitness of two strains is to perform pairwise competition experiments7: growing both strains in a mixed culture and measuring the change in their frequencies over time.
-Using Curveball, pairwise competitions can be predicted by simply measuring the optical density during growth in mono- and mixed cultures, without directly measuring strain frequencies.

-Relative fitness (given by 1+s,where s is the selection coefficient of the strain of interest) can be estimated from pairwise competition results using3: